About the Service

 InfoFinland contains information about the services of several municipalities.
-You can find links to the municipal websites under Cities in the column on the right.
-When users enter the municipal website, they are shown links to basic information about the subject.
+The links to the municipal websites can be found in the menu of the website and on the Cities page.

 The InfoFinland website is maintained by the City of Helsinki.
 The InfoFinland editorial team is in charge of updating the sections Moving to Finland, Living in Finland and Information about Finland as well as the information on Helsinki, Espoo, Vantaa and Kauniainen.
 The editorial teams of the other member municipalities are responsible for maintaining their own municipal websites.